Lucas-Ferreira19s/mini-shop/README.md

 - One page e-commerce
 - made with react
+- made with styled components
-- e-commerce responsive
+- responsive
-- Compatible with all mobile devices and with a beautiful and pleasant user interface.
+- in the process of completion

 ![preview img](/preview.png)